Get more from Google

 Just like Google text search, Google image search has advanced options that can be really helpful.

-Watch this video to learn how to find great pictures, photos and animated images for your projects and presentations.
+Watch the video on finding images and gifs to learn how to find great pictures, photos and animated images for your projects and presentations.

-Don't forget to reference the images you find: Referencing photos from the internet (Cite Them Right guidance)
+Don't forget to reference the images you find.